Melanie Verwoerd: Back in South Africa

-In December 2013, she moved back to Cape Town, charging that the intense media interest in Ireland caused by her status as the former partner of Gerry Ryan had made life unbearable, stating: "I’m glad to be back here where people know me for my public life and work and not my private life.
+In December 2013, she moved back to Cape Town, charging that the intense media interest in Ireland caused by her status as the former partner of Gerry Ryan had made life unbearable, stating: "I'm glad to be back here where people know me for my public life and work and not my private life.
 I never wanted anyone knowing about my private life.
 I could never have planned for what happened....The media interest in me and my personal life had become too much".

-However, she stated that she misses Ireland as: "“I haven’t turned my back on Ireland for good.
-It’s my second home and I miss it.
+However, she stated that she misses Ireland as: "I haven't turned my back on Ireland for good.
+It's my second home and I miss it.
 I miss my friends and I even miss the rain.
-Even this year, I’ve been back several times and I will be again in the future."
+Even this year, I've been back several times and I will be again in the future."
 In 2015, she stated: "I've been back in South Africa two years now, but I shuttle [back and forth].
 I miss Ireland a lot and my friends here.
 I love South Africa, but I really do miss Ireland.
 I needed to get space-I'm happy there".
+She holds both South African and Irish citizenship.